robey/antsy/README.md

 ## Region

-A clip region maps a rectangle of the canvas.
+A clip region maps a rectangle of the canvas, and can be drawn on.

 - `all(): Region`